SpecFlowOSS/Getting-Started-Step-By-Step/GettingStarted/Exercise.md

 Did it work out? 🏆

-In the next step you can see a possible solution.
+Check the next step for a possible solution.